American University in CairoDepartment of Law, American University in Cairo, Egypt

-Cornell Law School may send four students to the Department of Law at the American University in Cairo (AUC) during either the Fall or Spring semesters.
+Cornell Law School may send two students to the Department of Law at the American University in Cairo (AUC) during either the Fall or Spring semesters.
 However, ACU's academic calendar extends later into the Spring than does Cornell's and thus the Spring placements are available for 2L's only.

 "Designed to accommodate 5,500 full-time students and 1,500 faculty and staff, AUC's $400 million, 260-acre campus is technologically advanced and environmentally sensitive.
 Offering state-of-the-art resources to students and faculty from around the world, the campus weaves Egyptian urban and architectural traditions into a modern campus and is designed to be accessible to persons with disabilities."

 At present, law classes are still held in central Cairo, but may be held at the new campus as well.
 Classes are typically in the evening, 5-8 p.m., Sunday through Thursday.
 There are regular shuttles running between central Cairo locations and the new campus.

 COURSES AND CREDITSCornell students may enroll in law courses offered in the Master of Laws in International and Comparative Law (LL.M.) program or the International Human Rights Law M.A. program.